kiwi0fruit/pyappshare/template_app/app/build.md

+* open terminal with activated environment
 * run build__to_clip.bat
 * paste clipboard to the terminal
 * copy python module whenever you want

 Hint: easily create shortcut to activated environment via Shortcutter:

 * windows only preparation: